oMaster120o/SStr/README.md

       /SStr.c
 ```

-To create a new SStr and using SStr Functions first import SStr.h file into your file:
+To create a new SStr and use SStr Functions first import SStr.h header into your your project:

-`c#include "./SStr/SStr.h"`
+`#include "./SStr/SStr.h"`

 > [!CAUTION]
 > do not include SStr.c directly into the project, but only SStr.h.